-This paper reports new geochemical data on dissolved major and minor constituents in surface waters and groundwater collected in the Gharye-Alarab basin (south-eastern Iran) and provides a preliminary characterization of the hydrogeochemical processes governing the natural water evolution in this area.
-A total of 31 water samples were collected in this study area, including 11 rivers and 20 groundwater samples, and analyzed for temperature, pH, Eh, electrical conductivity, total dissolved solids, major ions and 18 trace elements concentrations.
+This paper presents new information about the hydrogeochemistry of water resources in the Gharye-Alarab basin (south-eastern Iran) and determines the predominant hydrogeochemical processes in the basin.
+To study this basin, 31 water samples were sampled, including 11 samples from rivers and 20 samples from groundwater.
+These samples were analyzed for temperature, total dissolved solids, Eh, pH, electrical conductivity, major ions and 18 trace elements volumes.
 The most waters were grouped into Ca–Mg–HCO3 type.
-Reaction of silicate minerals is a key responsible for geochemical processes in the study area.
+Reaction of silicate minerals is the main factor of geochemical processes in the study area.
 Trace elements concentrations are low and Surface waters have lower trace element abundances compared to groundwater.
-Arsenic compared with other trace elements; shows a rather wide concentration range in the sampled waters, ranging between 0.6 to 502 µg/l and is not correlated with pH and Eh in surface water but are a function of pH and Eh in groundwater.
+Arsenic compared with other trace elements; shows a rather wide concentration range in the sampled waters, ranging between 0.6 to 502 µg/l and is not dependency with Eh and pH in surface water but are dependent on pH and Eh in groundwater.